Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 The company’s sheer size would make coffee production in the USA extremely expensive.

-However, Starbucks ensures that it buys its coffee from farms where workers get fair wages and the farm owners don’t violate any ethical codes.
+However, Starbucks ensures that it buys its coffee from farms where workers receive fair wages, and the farm owners adhere to ethical codes.

 From where does Starbucks get its famous Pike Place blend?